EdHubbell/ssdocusite/README.md

 # StomaStrap Website

-This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+The StomaStrap base website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.

 ### Installation

 ```
 $ yarn
 ```

+But I never really use this command.

 ### Local Development